Xilinx/Embedded-Design-Tutorials/examples/versal/lowspeed_IPs/ps_sbsa_uart/ReadMe.md

 	[1310.175]3761.786 ms: ROM Time
 	[1312.938]Total PLM Boot Time
 	abcdefghABCDEFGH012345677654321ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGH
-	Please enter 4 characters from console //Entered characters will not display
+	Please enter 4 characters from console //Entered characters will not display here

 	You have entered following 4 characters from console